 Today is Furniture Fixer Upper day and we have a new member in our group!
+Her name is Denise and she blogs at Salvaged Inspirations.
 She is an amazing painter and we are so happy she joined us.
 You are going to love her projects.

-Her name is Denise and she blogs at Salvaged Inspirations.
+Now it’s time to show you how I got this amazing textured, layered paint finish.
 I bought the cedar chest at my favorite junk shop.
-I can’t remember the price but I want to say it was $20.
+I can’t remember the price, but I want to say it was $20.

-He cut the trim with a circular saw but it was a bit…….not straight….so he used this other machine to shape it up.
+He cut the trim with a circular saw, but it was a bit…….not straight….so he used this other machine to shape it up.

 Mr. Butler at the junk shop had already replaced the missing back leg.
 Not perfect but it will do.